 While you could be forgiven for thinking that Google Nest Mini and Amazon Echo Dot are similarly priced devices offering similar specifications, a dig into the spec sheets reveals some important differences.
-Yes, these are both entry-level, compact, smart assistant controllers, but there are nuances.

-|Google Nest Mini||Amazon Echo Dot 3rd Gen|
+|Google Nest Mini 2nd Gen||Amazon Echo Dot 4th Gen|

-|Colors||Chalk, charcoal, coral or sky||Charcoal, heather gray, plum, or sandstone|
+|Colors||Chalk, charcoal, coral or sky||Charcoal, glacier white, or twilight blue|

-|Dimensions||3.85 inches x 1.65 inches||3.9 inches x 1.7 inches|
+|Dimensions||3.85 inches x 1.65 inches||3.9 inches x 3.9 inches x 3.5 inches|

 |Audio formats||HE-AAC, LC-AAC+, MP3, Vorbis, WAV (LPCM), FLAC||AAC/MP4, MP3, HLS, PLS, and M3U|

-|Networking||802.11b/g/n/ac (2.4 and 5 GHz) Wi-Fi, Bluetooth 5 (input), Chromecast & Chromecast Audio Built-in||802.11 a/b/g/n (2.4 and 5 GHz) Wi-Fi Bluetooth Advanced Audio Distribution Profile (A2DP) A/V Remote Control Profile (AVRCP)|
+|Networking||802.11b/g/n/ac (2.4 GHz/5 GHz) Wi-Fi, Bluetooth 5, Chromecast Built-in||802.11 a/b/g/n/ac (2.4 and 5 GHz) Wi-Fi, Bluetooth Advanced Audio Distribution Profile (A2DP) A/V Remote Control Profile (AVRCP)|

 |Voice support||Google Assistant||Amazon Alexa|